 The Pomodoro is a time management technique developed by Francesco Cirillo in the late 1980s.

-Fun fact: In the Italian language “pomodoro” means “tomato”.
+Fun fact: In the Italian language “Pomodoro” means “tomato”.
 Cirillo used the tomato-shaped kitchen timer when he was a university student.

-This method is developed to help those people who can’t concentrate on their work, always around stress, and are always under work pressure.
+This method is developed to help those people who can’t concentrate on their work, are always around stress, and are always under work pressure.

 How it works: